Vegan Blueberry Pancakes

 - Made without eggs

-- Comes together in under 20 minutes
+- Ready in under 20 minutes!

 And best of all, where there are pancakes, there is maple syrup.
 And maple syrup is liquid serotonin.

-How to make vegan blueberry pancakes step-by-step
+How to make vegan blueberry pancakes

-Make sure to stack your pancakes up high and enjoy them hot with a drizzle of maple syrup!
+And of course, make sure to stack your pancakes up high and enjoy them hot with a drizzle of maple syrup!

 - Use a non-stick frying pan.
 I cannot stress this enough.
 Buy a good quality non-stick frying pan and it will last you for years.
-It’s also the trick to getting a smooth surface on your pancakes!

 - Grease the pan with spray oil.
-Using spray oil is not only a great way to reduce your fat intake, but it gives your frying pan a thin coating of grease to avoid the pancakes sticking.
+Using spray oil is not only a great way to reduce your oil intake, but it gives your frying pan a thin coating of grease to avoid the pancakes sticking.

 - Flip the pancakes when bubbles appear and stay there.
 You’ll notice your pancakes start to bubble up pretty soon, but it’s important to wait for the bubbles which appear and stay around before flipping the pancakes.
 If you’re not sure, gently check the underside of a pancake using a silicone spatula to see if its ready!